 While everyone wants the best picture possible, it is important to know a few more differences between HD and SD.

-Pixels – For many of us, 480p and 1080p etc. are just numbers.
+Resolution – For many of us, 480p and 1080p etc. are just numbers.
 You can safely assume the higher number the better but do not understand much past that.
-The “p” in all of these stands for pixels.
 Just like in a camera the more pixels you have the clearer and better the picture and detail will be.

 Aspect Ratio – HD video is 16:9 and SD is 4:3.
 If you are not aware there is an aspect ratio difference it can be easy to be mixed up.
 Make sure your presentations are sized for the screens aspect ratio to avoid any poor image quality or slides not fitting correctly on the screens.
 Let all the presenters know which format their presentations need to be in ahead of time.